JaydenMajor/Stick-With-Me-Menu/stick-with-me-menu/readme.txt

 == Description ==
 This plugin makes the add pages section of the wordpress menu editor stay on screeen no matter how long your menu is.
-The code for the plugin is online at https://github.com/JaydenMajor/Stick-With-Me-Menu/ feel free to contrubute and modify the code or this plugin.
+The code for the plugin is online at https://github.com/JaydenMajor/Stick-With-Me-Menu/ feel free to contribute and modify the code or this plugin.

 == Installation ==
 = Install From WordPress Repository =